Arteiii/WindowsFileIndexing/README.md

 ## Release

-Visit the [GitHub Releases](https://github.com/yourusername/file-indexer/releases) page to download precompiled binaries for Windows.
+Visit the [GitHub Releases](https://github.com/Arteiii/WindowsFileIndexing/releases) page to download precompiled binaries for Windows.

+## License

+This project is licensed under the [Apache License 2.0](https://opensource.org/license/apache-2-0/) - see the [LICENSE](LICENSE) file for details.